robertocarroll/robertocarroll/_posts/work/2012-01-06-the-guidebook-records-of-change.markdown

 We have not yet worked out ways to craft and frame narratives in this new atemporal world, but it's an exciting new realm to explore.

 ## Update 2
 Jon Rafman's project, [The Nine Eyes of Google Street View](http://9-eyes.com/), is a great example of this kind of thing.
 Bizarre images captured by the all-seeing eye.
+Artsy have a good page on [Jon Rafman](https://www.artsy.net/artist/jon-rafman).